Dnyaneshwar Agashe: Established businessman and cricket administrator: 1990–2003

 In April 1992, Agashe chaired the meeting, in his role as chairman of the junior committee, which finalised the programme for the England under-19 cricket team visiting India, and for the India national under-19 cricket team visiting South Africa that year.
 In July of the same year, some sources reported that Agashe, along with board secretary C Nagaraj, voted against India's bid for hosting, or Pakistan’s bid for co-hosting, the 1996 Cricket World Cup at that year's ICC annual meeting.
 In August, it was announced that the BCCI had set up a panel, with Agashe as its chief, looking into hosting the 1995–1996 Cricket World Cup before submitting a formal bid in December 1992.

 In September 1992, Agashe proposed several changes to the Ranji Trophy format for its points table, suggesting that the BCCI either follow the Australian system observed at the Sheffield Shield or to revert to the older format followed before the Ranji Trophy extended match durations to four days.
 He also suggested the removal of the bonus points during matches, recommending eight points be awarded outright for a win, dividing the number of runs scored by the number of overs bowled in case of a tie, and awarding no bonus points for batting or bowling, criticising that the bonus points system had not improved the quality of cricket in the league.
 He further suggested that the duration of matches be reduced to three days, and the matches be played on a limited overs basis, citing that the winners of the Ranji Trophy went on to play the Wills Trophy which followed the limited overs system.
 Agashe further stated that if his suggestions were implemented, other league trophies such as the Cooch Behar Trophy and Vijay Merchant Trophy would also need an update of their point systems.

 In 1993, Agashe was invited to open the Deodhar Entrance to the Nehru Stadium, Pune.
 In 1994, he provided financial assistance to Société géologique de France for their research.
 During his tenure as chairman of the association in the early 1990s, he was twice elected as the vice president and once as the treasurer of the Board of Control for Cricket in India, being elected for his second term as vice president in 1995.
 In 1996, after Inderjit Singh Bindra's presidency ended, he contested for the presidency of the BCCI against Raj Singh Dungarpur, but lost by two votes.
 That same year, he was also the vice chairman of the finance committee of the Pakistan-India-Lanka Joint Management Committee (Pilcom), which had organised the 1996 World Cup.
 In 1997, he contested for the presidency of the BCCI once again, but lost to incumbent Dungarpur who was backed by a coalition of Bindra and Jagmohan Dalmiya.
-Sports journalist K. R. Wadhwaney regarded Agashe as a "gentleman-cricket player", who was a "soft-spoken and deserving official", and considered his losses in 1996 and 1997 as a critism against a politics-heavy BCCI.
+Sports journalist K. R. Wadhwaney regarded Agashe as a "gentleman-cricket player", who was a "soft-spoken and deserving official", and considered his losses in 1996 and 1997 as a criticism against a politics-heavy BCCI.